Proof-theoretic dilator and intermediate pointclasses: Introduction

-The beginning of proof theory goes back to Hilbert's program, an attempt to secure the consistency of the whole mathematics by formalizing mathematics and proving the consistency of the formalized mathematics by finitary means.
+Proof theory begins from Hilbert's program, an attempt to secure the consistency of all of mathematics by formalizing mathematics and proving the consistency of the formalized mathematics by finitary means.
 Although G\"odel's incompleteness theorem showed Hilbert's goal is unachievable in its form, Gentzen's proof-theoretic analysis of Peano Arithmetic $\PA$ also attested we can reduce the consistency of $\PA$ to the well-foundedness of $\varepsilon_0 = \sup \{\omega,\omega^\omega,\cdots\}$.
-Logicians divide the concepts if they confront paradoxes by circularity; For example, Russell's paradox tells us we cannot form the set of all sets, and we have to separate sets and proper classes.
-Likewise, G\"odel's incompleteness theorem also shows there is no single theory proving its own consistency, and we need to separate theories by its \emph{consistency strength}, resulting in the hierarchy of theories by their consistency strength.
+Logicians divide the concepts when they confront paradoxes by circularity.
+For example, Russell's paradox tells us we cannot form the set of all sets, and we have to separate sets and proper classes.
+Likewise, G\"odel's incompleteness theorem also shows there is no single theory proving its own consistency, and we need to separate theories by their \emph{consistency strength}, resulting in the hierarchy of theories by their consistency strength.
 We can understand $\varepsilon_0$ as an ordinal representing the strength of Peano Arithmetic, and more formally, \emph{$\varepsilon_0$ is the proof-theoretic ordinal of $\PA$.}

 Gentzen's proof-theoretic analysis is the beginning of \emph{Ordinal analysis}.
-The main goal of ordinal analysis is calculating the \emph{proof-theoretic ordinal}
+The main goal of ordinal analysis is to calculate the \emph{proof-theoretic ordinal}

 of a given theory $T$.
 The assertion ``A recursive linear order is well-founded'' is $\Pi^1_1$-complete, that is, every $\Pi^1_1$-statement is equivalent to an assertion of this form.
-Hence the proof-theoretic ordinal of a given theory characterizes $\Pi^1_1$-consequences of the theory.
-Calculating the proof-theoretic ordinal of a theory becomes extremely hard as a target theory becomes stronger, and defining the corresponding proof-theoretic ordinal requires a good insight into transfinite objects.
+Hence, the proof-theoretic ordinal of a given theory characterizes $\Pi^1_1$-consequences of the theory.
+Calculating the proof-theoretic ordinal of a theory becomes extremely hard as the target theory becomes stronger, and defining the corresponding proof-theoretic ordinal requires a good insight into transfinite objects.
 One of the reasons is that sentences of higher complexity interact with the proof-theoretic ordinal in a non-trivial manner.
 There are various ways to overcome this issue, and Girard's \emph{$\Pi^1_2$-proof theory} provides a way.

 Girard developed $\Pi^1_2$-proof theory to take a finistic control on infinitary objects \cite{Girard1985IntroductionPi12} by separating the `well-founded part' and the `indiscernible part' \cite{GirardRessayre1985}.
 The `well-founded part' is represented by \emph{dilators}.
 One way to understand a dilator is by viewing it as a \emph{denotation system}: Consider the case expressing the class well-order $\Ord+\Ord$.
 There is no transitive class isomorphic to $\Ord+\Ord$, but we can still represent it as a collection $\{(i,\xi)\mid i=0,1\lor \xi\in\Ord\}$ with the lexicographic order.
 Let us observe that the same construction still works even when we replace $\Ord$ with an arbitrary well-order $\alpha$ or even a linear order.
 That is, the map